 How to pick

-If you own a typical residential rental — single-family, duplex, fourplex, short-term rental, or manufactured housing — the residential engineering approach is usually the right fit.
+If you own a typical residential rental (single-family, duplex, fourplex, short-term rental, or manufactured housing), the engineering-based residential approach is usually the right fit.
 It gives you the classification depth of a traditional engineering study without the cost and timeline that made those studies impractical for residential in the first place.

-DIY tools make sense only if your property is small enough that a real engineering study wouldn't pencil out, and you're OK with a conservative, thinly-documented classification.
+DIY tools make sense only if your property is small enough that even a flat-fee engineering-based study wouldn't pay for itself, and you're OK with a conservative, thinly-documented classification.
 Traditional engineering firms make sense for complex commercial assets, industrial buildings, or unusual situations where the property itself warrants the heavier process.

 For most rental owners, the question isn't "which of the three," it's whether to do a study at all.
-And for most rentals with a meaningful building basis and income to offset, the answer is yes — the economics work at the residential engineering tier.
+And for most rentals with a meaningful building basis (the purchase price minus land, the part you can depreciate) and income to offset, the answer is yes: the economics work at the engineering-based residential tier.

 Try the free cost segregation calculator to see what your property looks like, then submit it when you're ready.